-Air

-The only potential airborne pollutant generated at the Site would be dust.
-There is no risk that any perceptible quantity of dust could be carried 4.8 km to the SAC.
+Air The only potential airborne pollutant generated at the Site would be dust.
+There is no risk that any perceptible quantity of dust could be carried 3.7 km to the SAC.
+Summary In summary, no feasible pathways were identified between the Site and any European sites.

-Summary

-In summary, no feasible pathways were identified between the Site and any European sites.

-3.3 Habitat suitability for SPA birds

-There are no SPAs in the vicinity of the Site.
-The closest is the Poulaphouca Reservoir SPA, which is located approx. 22 km east of the Site.
-Due to this considerable distance, there is no risk that any birds associated with the SPA could use the Site.

-4 Screening Statement

-In Section 3 of the OPR guidance (OPR 2021), it is stated that the first stage of the AA process can have two possible conclusions:

-1. No likelihood of significant effects

-Appropriate assessment is not required and the planning application can proceed as normal.
+3.3 Habitat suitability for SPA birds There are no SPAs in the vicinity of the Site.
+The closest is the Poulaphouca Reservoir SPA, which is located approx. 21 km east of the Site.
+At this distance there is no risk that any birds associated with the SPA could use the Site.
+4 Screening Statement In Section 3 of the OPR guidance (OPR 2021), it is stated that the first stage of the AA process can have two possible conclusions: 1.
+No likelihood of significant effects Appropriate assessment is not required and the planning application can proceed as normal.
 Documentation of the screening process including conclusions reached and the basis on which decisions were made must be kept on the planning file.

-2. Significant effects cannot be excluded

-Appropriate assessment is required before permission can be granted.
+2. Significant effects cannot be excluded Appropriate assessment is required before permission can be granted.
 A Natura Impact Statement (NIS) will be required in order for the project to proceed.
 Having considered the particulars of the proposed development, we conclude that this application meets the first conclusion, because there is no likelihood of significant impacts on any European sites.
-This is based on three key conclusions:

-- The Site is not within or adjacent to any European sites, so there is no risk of direct effects - There are no surface water, groundwater or other pathways linking the Site to any European sites, so there is no risk of indirect effects - There are no SPAs in the vicinity of the Site

-Appropriate Assessment Screening must consider the potential implications of a project both in isolation and in combination with other plans and projects in the surrounding area.
+This is based on three key conclusions: - The Site is not within or adjacent to any European sites, so there is no risk of direct effects - There are no surface water, groundwater or other pathways linking the Site to any European sites, so there is no risk of indirect effects - There are no SPAs in the vicinity of the Site Appropriate Assessment Screening must consider the potential implications of a project both in isolation and in combination with other plans and projects in the surrounding area.
 An 'incombination effect' can occur when a project will have a perceptible but non-significant residual effect on a European site (when considered in isolation), that subsequently becomes significant when the additive effects of other plans and projects are considered.
 However, as the proposed development poses no risk of impacts on European sites in isolation, the risk of in-combination effects can also be ruled out.

-Therefore, with regard to Article 42 (7) of the European Communities (Birds and Natural Habitats) Regulations 2011 (as amended), it can be excluded on the basis of objective scientific information following screening, that the plan or project, individually or in combination with other plans or projects, will have a significant effect on a European site.
-On this basis, the assessment can conclude at Stage 1 of the Appropriate Assessment process, and it is not necessary to proceed to Stage 2.
+Therefore, with regard to Article 42 (7) of the European Communities (Birds and Natural Habitats) Regulations 2011, it can be concluded that the proposed development will not be likely to have a significant effect on any European sites.
+The assessment can conclude at Stage 1 of the Appropriate Assessment process, and it is not necessary to proceed to Stage 2.
 In accordance with the OPR 2021 guidance, we note that no mitigation measures have been considered when reaching this conclusion.
+References Chartered Institute of Ecology and Environmental Management, 2018.
+Guidelines for Ecological Impact Assessment in the U.K and Ireland: Terrestrial, Freshwater, Coastal and Marine (2nd Edition).
+C.I.E.E.M., Hampshire, England.
+Department of the Environment, Heritage and Local Government, 2009.
+Appropriate Assessment of Plans and Projects in Ireland.
+National Parks and Wildlife Service, DAHG, Dublin, Ireland.
+European Commission.
+2020.
+Assessment of plans and projects significantly affecting Natura 2000 sites: Methodological guidance on the provisions of Article 6(3) and (4) of the Habitats Directive 92/43/EEC.
+Office for Official Publications of the European Communities, Luxembourg.
+Office of the Planning Regulator 2021.
+Practice Note PN01: Appropriate Assessment Screening for Development Management.
+Available online at opr.ie